-Literacy is a key skill and is a focus of great importance for us at Withernsea Primary School.
+English is a key skill and is a focus of great importance for us at Withernsea Primary School.

-As well as being incorporated into all areas of learning, specific skills are taught in daily Literacy lessons from Year 1 to Year 6.
-These lessons are based on the Primary Framework and focus on narrative, poetry and non-fiction for each Year group.
-In the Foundation Stage opportunities for Literacy are incorporated into the child’s day according to the principles of the Early Years Foundation Stage.
+As well as being incorporated into all areas of learning, specific skills are taught in daily English lessons from Year 1 to Year 6.

 Work is carefully differentiated for each pupil to enable pupils to work at the best level for them and to develop their skills.
-To meet their individual needs some children will work at age related expectations while others will be challenged to work above, or supported to work below, these expectations.
+To meet their individual needs, some children will work at age related expectations while others will be challenged to work above, or supported to work below these expectations.

 Pupils are taught handwriting, spelling and phonics as discrete skills.
 Phonics is introduced in the Foundation Stage and consolidated throughout Key Stage 1 and 2.
 We follow the Letters and Sounds scheme for our phonics lessons.
 Spelling is a focus for the school and we teach spelling patterns and rules.